 The anelastic properties of mantle materials are not as well constrained by laboratory measurements as the elastic properties.
-Therefore, the anelastic correction is a large source of uncertainty in the temperature-seismic velocity conversion.
-To quantify the effect of the errors in the anelastic parameters, we calculated seismic velocities for two different values of A in equation (A11).
-The results for A = 0.049 and A = 0.074 are shown in Figure 3 with solid and dotted lines, respectively.
-At 1500 °C, changing A by 50% results in almost a 10% variation of the shear velocity.
-This means that the uncertainties due to the anelastic correction are large at high temperatures, but are negligible at temperatures below about 1100 °C.
+Therefore, the anelastic correction is a large source of uncertainty in the velocity-temperature conversion.
+To quantify the effect of the errors in the anelastic parameters, we calculated seismic velocities for two different values of A in eq.
+(A11).
+The results for A=0.049 and A=0.074 are shown in Fig. 3 with solid and dotted lines, respectively.
+At 1500 °C, changing A by 50 per cent results in almost a